lekimlarra/react-cdk-base-project/README.md

 - `METHOD` will be used to create the endpoint with the method specified: `GET`, `POST`, `PUT`, etc.
 - `PATH_VARIABLEX` will be user to create a path variable.
   For example, `GET-users#userId.py` will create a GET endpoint with a url like `/api/getuser/:userId` with the lambda.

+If you need specific libraries for your lambdas, add a `requirements.txt` file to the lambda's folder and if you run `npm run mydeploy`, it will automatically install and deploy them.

 #### API usage